 Think of a lawsuit as a marathon- you wouldn’t just wake up and sprint the whole 26.2 miles.
 Lawsuits, just like marathons, take preparation, hard work, and time to complete.

-Initial Case Evaluation.
+1. Initial Case Evaluation.
 The nursing home lawsuit process begins with an initial case evaluation.
 The case evaluation step consists of two main parts: an initial consultation and an investigation of the claim.
 Think of the case evaluation process as the preparation for the marathon.
-Our intake specialist begins the free initial consultation by interviewing each potential client over the phone to collect information about the injury and details about what specifically happened.
+One of our intake specialists begins the free initial consultation by interviewing each potential client over the phone to collect information about the injury and details about what specifically happened.
 One of our skilled nursing home attorneys will then evaluate the information provided and either accept or decline the case.

 Our investigation process begins with gathering records pertaining to the case (such as medical records, facility records, billing records, records from our clients, etc.).
 This is a time-consuming process.
 While the records are being collected, the attorney identifies an initial consulting expert to examine the case.
 The expert is typically a doctor, legal nurse consultant, or other medical professional who is well respected in their field.
 The expert is responsible for examining the records gathered in the case to determine liability – determining whether mistakes in the medical care were made, who made those mistakes, and what, if any, injuries were caused by these mistakes.